haw-type-design/octagon-variable/README.md

 * Andy Clymer’s *Tilt Typeface* https://github.com/andyclymer/Tilt-Typeface

 ## License
-*Octagon Variable* is made available under the Open Font License. *Octagon Variable*  an educational type design project developed by Prof. Pierre Pané-Farré and Simon Thiefes at the design department of the Hochschule für Angewandte Wissenschaften Hamburg, Finkenau 35, 22081 Hamburg.
+*Octagon Variable* is made available under the Open Font License.

 ## Acknowledgements
 We are particularly grateful to David Shields & Nick Sherman, who provided photographic imagery of  original specimen pages and the surviving wood type of *Octagon*.